 - Benchmark OHS practices, and

 - Determine the rewards and penalties which are administered by regulatory and certification bodies.

-When conducting an audit, another imperative factor to ensure, is that the OHS audit is conducted effectively.
-Therefore, the audit on occupational health and safety must be conducted in a systematic and constructive manner.
+When conducting an audit, another imperative factor to ensure is that the OHS Audit is conducted effectively.
+Therefore, the audit on OHS must be conducted in a systematic and constructive manner.